frontendprof/react-youtube-clone/README.md

 1. App component
 2. SearchBar component
+3. VideoList component
+4. VideoItem component

 ### App component

 1. Rendering search bar component as child component
 2. Import the file in which axios instance located
 3. Pass the fetched data as props to searchbar component
 4. Updating state with the fetched data
+5. Passing all videos to VideoList component as props

 ### SearchBar component